Dynamic programming on bipartite tree decompositions: Introduction

-This type of tree decomposition has been already used implicitly by Kawarabayashi and Reed \cite{KawarabayashiR10an(a} in order to solve {\sc Odd Cycle Transversal} parameterized by the solution size.
+This type of tree decomposition has already been used implicitly in order to solve {\sc Odd Cycle Transversal} parameterized by the solution size by Kawarabayashi and Reed \cite{KawarabayashiR10an(a}.
 Independently of our work, Campbell, Gollin, Hendrey, and Wiederrecht \cite{Campbell23odd-} are also currently studying bipartite tree decompositions.
 In particular, they provide universal obstructions characterizing bounded \btw\ in the form of a ``grid theorem” (actually the result of \cite{Campbell23odd-} apply in the much more general setting of undirected group labeled graphs).
-They also designed an \FPT-approximation algorithm that can construct a bipartite tree decomposition in time $g(k)\cdot n^4\log n$.
+They also designed an \FPT-approximation algorithm that can construct a bipartite tree decomposition in time $g(k)\cdot n^4\log n$ (cf. \autoref{prop_seb}).
 This \FPT-approximation is an important prerequisite for our algorithmic results as it permits us to assume that, for the implementation of our algorithms, some (approximate) bipartite tree decomposition is provided in advance.

 Our aim is to provide a general framework for the design of dynamic programming algorithms on bipartite tree decompositions and, more generally, on a broader type of decompositions that we call \emph{1-$\Hcal$-tree decompositions}.
 These decompositions generalize bipartite tree decompositions, in the sense that the role of bipartite graphs is replaced by a general graph class $\Hcal$.